JakeAdmire/BluePrints-UI-Docs-2.0/docs/introduction.md

 sidebar_label: Introduction
 ---

+import { BrandHighlight } from '../src/Components/BrandHighlight/BrandHighlight';
-import { BrandHighlight, Subtitle } from '../src/Components/DocComponents.jsx';
+import { Subtitle } from '../src/Components/Subtitle/Subtitle';

 :::important
 Documentation is being worked on; some pages may be incomplete or not yet exist!